Bdouin/StoryMakerReact/README.md

 - The video shows only the MVP of the project.
 We are open to your creative ideas.
 >
 -  You have seven(7) days to finalize the project and submit PR.
 >
--  Please make sure it is a clean and secure code practice.
->
 - You can always ping us if you have any questions.
 >